phonopy/phono3py/_sources/command-options.md.txt

 will not be shown in log files.

 (bi_option)=

 ### `--bi` (`BAND_INDICES`)

 Band indices are specified.
-The output file name will be, e.g., `gammas-mxxx-gxx(-sx)-bx.dat` where `bxbx...` shows the band indices used to be averaged.
 The calculated values at indices separated by space are averaged, and those separated by comma are separately calculated.
+The output file name will be, e.g., `gammas-mxxx-gxx(-sx)-bx.dat` where `bxbx...` shows the band indices where the values are calcualted and summed and averaged over those bands.

 ```bash
 % phono3py --fc3 --fc2 --dim="2 2 2" --mesh="16 16 16" -c POSCAR-unitcell --nac --gp="34" --bi="4 5, 6"
 ```

-This may be also useful to distribute the computational demand such like that the unit cell is large and the calculation of phonon-phonon interaction is heavy.
+This option may be also useful to distribute the computational demand such like that the unit cell is large and the calculation of phonon-phonon interaction is heavy.

 (wgp_option)=

 ### `--wgp` (command option only)

 Irreducible grid point indices and related information are written